Qarik-Group/concourse-tutorial/docs/miscellaneous/run_tests_before_deploy.md

 As introduced earlier, the `((cf-api))` syntax is for late-binding variable, secret, or credential.
 This allows `pipeline.yml` to be generically useful and published in public.
 It also allows an operator to update variables in a central place and then all jobs will dynamically use the new variable values on demand.

+Alternately, you can provide the variables using a local file.